cookbook-ms/Chung_Lu_Chain-synthesizer/readme.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 This generates the graphs based on Chung-Lu-Chain graph model for electric infrastructure networks, given as inputs the degree distribution and diameter.
 On top of this grid topology, we follow MATPOWER to perform bus type assignment.
+The rest is WIP.

 ## Features